Skip to Main Content

 "Armed forces service medal veteran" means any veteran who, while serving on active duty in the U.S. military ground, naval, or air service, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985 (61 Fed.
 Reg.
 1209).

-"Active duty wartime or campaign badge veteran" means a veteran who served on active duty in the U.S. military, ground, naval or air service during a war or in a campaign or expedition for which a campaign badge has been authorized, under the laws administered by the Department of Defense
+"Active duty wartime or campaign badge veteran" means a veteran who served on active duty in the U.S. military, ground, naval or air service during a war or in a campaign or expedition for which a campaign badge has been authorized, under the laws administered by the Department of Defense.

 Basic Provisions/Requirements

 In addition, VEVRAA requires contractors and subcontractors to list most employment openings with an appropriate employment service delivery system.
 Exempted from this mandatory job listing requirement are executive and top management positions, positions that will be filled from within the contractor's organization, and positions lasting three days or less.
-Listing employment openings with the State workforce agency job bank or with the local employment service delivery system where the opening occurs will satisfy the requirement to list jobs with the local employment service delivery system
+Listing employment openings with the State workforce agency job bank or local employment service delivery system where the opening occurs will satisfy the requirement to list jobs with the local employment service delivery system.

 Covered contractors and subcontractors are also required to make reasonable accommodations for the known physical or mental limitations of qualified disabled veterans, unless providing an accommodation would create an undue hardship.
-In addition, covered contractors and subcontractors are required to take all necessary actions to ensure that no one attempts to intimidate or discriminate against any individual for filing a complaint or participating in a proceeding under VEVRAA.
+In addition, covered contractors and subcontractors are required to take all necessary actions to ensure no one attempts to intimidate or discriminate against any individual for filing a complaint or participating in a proceeding under VEVRAA.

 Recordkeeping, Reporting, Notices and Posters